ishiestar/react-native-tag-friends/README.md

 - Fixed cursor not showing on Android
 - Can edit existing text with @ mentions
 - Can customize user objects as needed
+- Can show custom secondary text in mention items
 - Can change the key with which to extract display name of user (**@Full Name** instead of **@username**, for instance)
+- Can show mention list above or below editor as needed

 ## Getting started